andrew/nesbitt.io/_posts/2025-12-24-package-managers-keep-using-git-as-a-database.md

 ## Nixpkgs

+Nix already solved the client-side problem.
+The package manager fetches expressions as [tarballs via channels](https://releases.nixos.org/nix/nix-2.13.6/manual/package-management/channels.html), served from S3 and CDN, not git clones.
+Binary caches serve built packages over HTTP.
+End users never touch the git repository.

-Nixpkgs is currently stress-testing GitHub’s infrastructure.
-In November 2025, GitHub contacted the NixOS team about [periodic maintenance jobs failing](https://discourse.nixos.org/t/nixpkgs-core-team-update-2025-11-30-github-scaling-issues/72709) and causing “issues achieving consensus between replicas.”
+But the repository itself is stress-testing GitHub's infrastructure.
+In November 2025, GitHub contacted the NixOS team about [periodic maintenance jobs failing](https://discourse.nixos.org/t/nixpkgs-core-team-update-2025-11-30-github-scaling-issues/72709) and causing "issues achieving consensus between replicas."
 If unresolved, the repository could have become read-only.

 The repository totals 83GB with half a million tree objects and 20,000 forks.
-A local clone is only 2.5GB — the rest is GitHub’s fork network storing every pull request branch and merge commit.
+A local clone is only 2.5GB.
+The rest is GitHub's fork network storing every pull request branch and merge commit.
 The CI queries mergeability daily, creating new merge commits each time.

-Unlike CocoaPods, Nixpkgs can’t easily move to a CDN.
-The Nix expressions *are* the package definitions, not metadata pointing elsewhere.
-Binary caches already serve built packages over HTTP, but nixpkgs itself remains a git repository — and it’s still growing.

 ## vcpkg